Updates on COVID-19

 Office of the Vice Chancellor for Research

-The Office of the Vice Chancellor for Research will host weekly Q&A sessions for faculty on Mondays at 3:00 p.m.
+The Office of the Vice Chancellor for Research will host regular Q&A sessions for faculty

-- Zoom details and meeting link are here.
+- Zoom details can be found here once available.
 Onyen login required.

 - All participants will be muted, so please submit any questions you have in advance to VCR@unc.edu.

 - If time allows, additional questions may be submitted on the Zoom chat.

 - Researchers are asked to join using computer audio and not call in separately due to limited capacity.

 - If joining by cell phone, participants should link their audio session to the computer session by inputting their participant code at the beginning of the session.